ptiede/Comrade.jl/docs/src/conventions.md

 ## Fourier Transform Convention

-We use the positive exponent definition of the Fourier transform to define our visibilties.
+We use the positive exponent definition of the Fourier transform to define our visibilities.
 That is, we assume that the visibilities measured by a perfect interferometer are given by
 ```math
  V(u, v) = \int I(x, y)e^{2\pi (ux + vy)}dx dy.
 ```
 This convention is consistent with the AIPS convention and what is used in other EHT codes, such as eht-imaging.

+!!! warning
-Note that this is the opposite convention than what is written in the EHT papers.
+    This is the opposite convention of what is written in the EHT papers, but it is the correct version for the released data.

 ## Coherency matrix Convention